Family Violence & Family Law

 Restraining Orders

 Restraining orders may be requested as part of a family law court application.
-If you are making a court application you or your lawyer can include a request for a restraining order.
-A restraining order is a court order that requires the other party to stay away from you and/or any children.
+If you are making a court application, you or your lawyer can include a request for a restraining order.
+A restraining order is a court order that requires the other party to stay away from you and any children.
 You will need to provide evidence to the court about why this is needed.

-Best Interest of the Child and Family Violence
+Best Interest of the Child & Family Violence

 Violence between parents, even though it is not directed at the children, impacts the children.
 People who are violent towards the other parent may be more likely to harm their child.
 Babies are at risk for being dropped or accidentally injured during violent episodes.
-A violent parent may use the child to intimidate or control the other parent and may even in some serious cases abduct or harm the child.
-A parent who experiences family violence may suffer from low self-esteem and depression.
+A violent parent may use the child to intimidate or control the other parent.
+In some serious cases, they may even abduct or harm the child.
+A parent who experiences family violence may suffer mental health issues.

 The law recognizes the impacts of family violence.
-If there is family violence it must be considered whenever a parenting order is being made.
-Courts must consider any civil or criminal proceeding, order, condition or measure that is relevant to the safety, security and well-being of the child.
-See Best Interests of the Child for detailed information about the factors the court will consider when deciding on the best interests of a child and the specific factors that must be considered when there is family violence.
+If there is family violence, it must be considered whenever a parenting order is being made.
+Courts must consider anything that is relevant to the safety, security and well-being of the child.
+For more information, see Best Interests of the Child.

 Supervised Parenting Time

 The court can order that a parent’s time with the child be supervised.
 This means the child will not be alone with that parent.
-Parenting time can be supervised by a third party, for example a relative or friend of the family.
+A third party can supervise parenting time.
+This can be, for example, a relative or friend of the family.
 The court will not order a third party to supervise parenting time unless they agree.
-Parenting time can also be supervised in supervised parenting time centres provided through the Supervised Parenting Time/Exchange Program.
-This program only operates in Saskatoon and Regina.
+Parenting time can also be supervised in supervised centres in Saskatoon and Regina.

 Orders Prohibiting Removal of Child